|White, red, cream, tan

 It is due to this intelligent and independent nature that these little guys should be trained and socialized right away.
 They tend to grow up quickly, and not teaching them correct behavior can cause a lot of issues down the road.
 That being said, it does not mean you need to forego the adorable puppy years.

 On one side, this designer breed comes from the Prussian Pomeranian.
 Although this pup has been a popular companion dog for many ages, its original origin is unknown.
 What is recorded is that this dog was once much bigger than it is today.
 In fact, they were once used as herding dogs.

 On the other side, we have the Shiba Inu which originates from Japan.
 This dog was bred for hunting in the underbrush to rid homes and farms of small rodents.
 Due to both of their ancestors, the Pom-Shi is confident, independent, and protective.
-Plus, don’t forget about their intelligence which allows them to not only learn what will please you but also provides themselves with amusement.
+Plus, don’t forget about their intelligence which allows them to not only learn what will please you but also provides them with amusement.